WissemHajbi/beatbox-machine/README.txt

-welcome to my beatbox software i am wissem hajbi and this is how to use my app
+welcome to my beatbox application i am wissem hajbi and this is how to use my app

 1 - CHOOSE SOME SAMPLE SOUNDS